Travel Budget for Quito Visit Quito on a Budget or Travel in Style

 What did other people spend on Entertainment in Quito?

 Typical prices for Entertainment in Quito are listed below.
-These actual costs are from real travelers and can give you an idea of the prices in Quito, but your costs will vary based on your travel style.
+These actual costs are from real travelers and can give you an idea of the prices in Quito, but your costs will vary based on your travel style and the place where the purchase was made.

 • Entrance to Guyasimine Museum for Two